chandanhpcic/docs/source/manual/firewall_scrub.rst

 ===========================

 Traffic normalization protects internal machines against inconsistencies in Internet protocols and implementations.
-OPNsense has some generic options to normalize some packets on a per interface basis, in some cases more detailed changes are needed, for which custom rules can be configured.
+Reticen8 has some generic options to normalize some packets on a per interface basis, in some cases more detailed changes are needed, for which custom rules can be configured.

 By default (when **Disable interface scrub** is not set), all interfaces are scrubbed for all traffic,